[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 However, you should be careful, as two pairs of Shibusawa Eiichi and Kitasato Shibasaburo will be leaving to take the SAA exam!

-I would recommend to anyone reading this article that once the exam begins, never give up within the time limit and review the questions.
+For those of you reading this article, I recommend that once the exam starts, you never give up within the time limit and review the questions.

-Surprisingly, my score on the first try wasn't bad.
+Surprisingly, my score on my first attempt wasn't bad.
+I

-This is because I couldn't switch my focus and think, "I've realized what I'm lacking, so there's no point in sticking with it any longer," and gave up on reviewing halfway through.
+This was because I couldn't switch gears and think, "I've figured out my weaknesses, there's no point in stubbornly continuing," and I gave up reviewing my answers midway through.

-If I hadn't given up until the very end, I might have been able to pass.
+If I hadn't given up until the very end, I might have passed.

 To those reading this article:

-You may be able to get a higher score than you think, so even if you're not confident, don't give up and keep trying until the end.
+You might get a higher score than you think, so even if you lack confidence, don't give up and keep trying until the end.

 summary

-Next, I'm vaguely thinking about trying to get the SOA (Certified SysOps Administrator - Associate) certification.
+Next, I'm vaguely considering aiming for the SOA (Certified SysOps Administrator - Associate) certification.

-Or maybe I'll get the Ruby Gold certification that I had given up on.
+Or perhaps I'll pursue the Ruby Gold certification, which I had given up on.

 Anyway, I'll write an article about it next time I obtain a qualification